scc-digitalhub/docs/user/docs/tasks/workflows.md

 - **`Openmetadata`**: flag to publish metadata
 - **`Audit`**: author of creation and modification

-In case of a `kfp` workflow, the `fields.sourceCode.source.title` field is mandatory as well.
+In case of a `kfp` workflow, the source code and handler fields are required as well.

 ### Read